Harsha-Bhargav/prompt-engineering-project/README.md

 For in-depth information about Flowise, Vector DB, and chatbots, refer to the theory and quiz section in the report.md file [here](reports/quiz.md).

----

-This README provides a comprehensive overview of the project, including its objectives, technology stack, setup instructions, testing process, and resources for further exploration.
-Feel free to expand or modify any section as needed.